-The District of Columbia Office of Cable Television, Film, Music, and Entertainment (OCTFME) is pleased to recognize Hilary Linder as the November 2019 Filmmaker of the Month.
+Washington, D.C. – The District of Columbia Office of Cable Television, Film, Music, and Entertainment (OCTFME) is pleased to recognize Katie Schuler as our November 2020 Filmmaker of the Month!

-Want to learn more about Hilary Linder and her work?
+Want to learn more about Katie Schuler and her work?
 Click HERE to listen to her DC Radio interview.

 OCTFME launched the “Filmmaker of the Month” initiative as a vehicle for highlighting the talents and creative contributions of filmmakers that make the District of Columbia their home.
 The “Filmmaker of the Month” initiative is part of OCTFME’s mission to elevate the national and international profile of the District’s talented filmmakers.

 ***If you know of a filmmaker that would make a great future “Filmmaker of the Month,” you can send OCTFME your recommendations using this nomination form.